sixertoy/kiss-cli/README.md

 KISS allows you to create minimal snippets in your projects or in your home directory and share these with your teammates.<br>
 In one single command line you can generate single or multiple files from these templates.<br>
-KISS (Keep It Stupid Simple) is an IDEs agnostic shareable file templates
+KISS (Keep It Stupid Simple) is an IDEs agnostic shareable file templates.<br>
+KISS do not intend to replace `yeoman` can also be stupid as a `cp`.<br>
+It's just a way of sharing templates

 #### :spaghetti: a Dev story telling (A.K.A.
 The Example)